octokatherine/readme.so/README.md

 - [dnd kit](https://dndkit.com/)
 - [react-markdown](https://github.com/remarkjs/react-markdown)

+## Installing/Updating NextJS:
+First step is being sure your running the latest [NEXTJS](https://github.com/vercel/next.js):

+`npm install next` or `npm update next`

+Most likely you should just be able to update here instead of installing as it should already be installed.

 ## Running the Dev Server

-To run the dev server, run `npm run dev` and navigate to `localhost:3000`
+To run the dev server:

+run `npm run dev` and navigate to `localhost:3000`

 ## Feedback